GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 🧹 Good Practices

 Don't change anything inside the scripts.
 Answer the questions in terminal and press enter.

 🔖 Metadata

 Make sure to fill all metadata columns with your dataset info.
 If your dataset is single-ended, file_path_2 and file_name_2 can be blank.

-Pipeline Owner	Gulay Bengu Ulukaya
+Pipeline Owner:	Gulay Bengu Ulukaya

 BiNGS Core	Tisch Cancer Institute, Mount Sinai

 # 📫 Questions?